LeonardoVS-dev/crud-repo/README.md

 # crud-repo
- Repo of my crud app.
+ Repo of my crud app, made with Flutter and Dart.